exah/react-universal-data/docs/api.md

 Function that returns Promise with props for `withData` wrapped component.
 First argument is **Object** with `isClient`, `isServer` flags, parent component props and context from `getAppInitialData`.

+If returned value is `false`, `null` or `undefined`, component will use previous data in state, also in `getAppInitialData` `false` value will prevent requesting data inside that element tree.

 Type: function (context: [Object][17], prevData: [Object][17]): [Promise][18]&lt;([Object][17] \| [boolean][15] | null)>

 #### Examples